Stream-AD/MStream/README.md

 3. Run `make clean` to clean binaries.

 ## Demo

+1. Create a `data` directory and place the datasets in this directory.
-1. Run `./demo.sh` to compile the code and run it on example dataset
+2. Run `./demo.sh DATASET_NAME` to compile the code and run it on the given dataset

 ## Command line options